jacklijiahui/EE209FinalPrj/README.md

 Code Expalaination:

+XY Plotter:

-SpeedOnlyAlgorithm.js is our first algorithm.
+  1. SpeedOnlyAlgorithm.js is our first algorithm.

-SpeedPositionALgorithm.js is our second algorithm.
+  2. SpeedPositionALgorithm.js is our second algorithm.

-XXXXXXXXXXXXXXXXXXXXXX is our third algorithm
+  3. XXXXXXXXXXXXXXXXXXXXXX is our third algorithm

-ModifiedBresenhamAlgorithm.js is our final algorithm.
+  4. ModifiedBresenhamAlgorithm.js is our final algorithm.